shanekeran/dawg/README.md

 # Dawg
 <i>The cool new dog supplies store</i>

 Dawg is a full-stack application allowing users to purchase products and create a profile to store their contact information or view their order history.
+Dawg is fictional company that sells dog specific pet products.

 [View the live project by clicking here](http://shanekeran-dawg.herokuapp.com/)